vegardit/cygwin-portable-installer/README.md

 set INSTALL_CONEMU=yes
 set CON_EMU_OPTIONS=-Title cygwin-portable ^
  -QuitOnClose

+:: if set to 'yes' the winpty (https://github.com/rprichard/winpty) will be installed automatically set INSTALL_WINPTY=yes set WINPTY_VERSION=0.4.3

 :: add more path if required, but at the cost of runtime performance (e.g. slower forks) set CYGWIN_PATH=%%SystemRoot%%\system32;%%SystemRoot%%